CourseChat/InfrastructureChat/lecture/ses14-July6-Thursday-aft-DR.md

 - Create an encrypted connection from your machine to this machine
 - Remember about IP addresses: we're going to turn on SSH and VPN, which you will need at some point wherever you are in the world, to reach the rest of the world.
 - What if we could punch a hole in the network and then communicate to a different system somewhere around the internet, and then all of us connected that system out on the internet, which will then punch a hole back through the Berkeley network and then communicate?
-### All Utility companies try to protect their computer systems, and usually fail
+### All Utility companies try to protect their computer system security, and usually fail
 - the role of the IT folks is to try and create a series of walled gardens where things can talk to each other, so that only the right things talk to the right things, and invariably, it's kind of impossible,
 - because there's so much stuff, there's so many things to play into, and then when you want to use something, even if you're not trying to do something wrong, you're trying to get on Slack, or you're trying to hook a server up here, you can't make it work.
 - And so over the last couple of years, **this has all changed**, and **there's different philosophy** about doing this, and